yourworstnightmare1/bavarium-browser/README.md

 # Lightweight
 Bavarium has been designed to run on lower-end devices on both Windows and macOS, allowing it to run using minimal system resources whilst still being reliable and fast.

+# Advantages over using a standard web proxy
+## Speed
+Bavarium is always faster since it and the proxies are running locally using your network connection, and doesn't rely on external servers or a VPN service to connect to a proxy.
+Everything is handled on-site.

+## Reliability
+Bavarium is much more reliable than standard web proxies as you will never have to worry about the site being blocked/going offline as it is an app, and there is no site to block since proxies are once again handled locally.

+## Security
+Bavarium gives you much more control over the sites you visit and your data.
+I have made sure to allow users to delete their data at any time and have made it easy to fully delete Bavarium without your data being left over.

 # Compatibility
 ## macOS
 macOS requires at least **macOS 13 or newer** with **ARM64**.